Speak to a qualified cancer nurse

 Side effects of radiation therapy

-Discomfort when swallowing and heartburn – These side effects may occur during the treatment period and continue for up to four weeks after treatment ends.
-Until they improve, you may need to eat soft foods and avoid hot drinks, such as tea and coffee.
+Discomfort when swallowing and heartburn – If the cancer is in the centre of the chest and near the oesophagus, you may have some discomfort when swallowing, and heartburn during the treatment period and up to 4 weeks after treatment ends.
+Until these side effects improve, you may need to eat soft foods and avoid hot drinks.

 Fatigue – Feeling tired is common after radiation therapy.
 Plan your daily activities so you can rest regularly.
-You may find physical exercise helps to reduce fatigue.
-It may also help to talk to your family, friends or employer about how they can help you.
+You may find that gentle physical exercise reduces fatigue.

 Skin changes – The skin on your chest and back may become red or dry, like sunburn.
 It is important to avoid getting direct sunlight on these areas.
-Apply a moisturising cream to the skin daily to help look after your skin – talk to your medical team about which products they recommend.
+Applying a moisturising cream daily can help protect your skin – talk to your medical team about which products they recommend.

-Shortness of breath and cough – Radiation therapy may cause inflammation of the lungs, known as radiation pneumonitis.
-This may cause shortness of breath, a cough or both.
-These side effects may happen during treatment, but they are more likely to appear 1–6 months after treatment ends.
-Radiation pneumonitis is usually temporary and can be treated with steroid (corticosteroid) tablets.
+Shortness of breath and cough – Radiation therapy may cause inflammation of the lungs.
+Called radiation pneumonitis, this may cause shortness of breath and/or a cough.
+This may happen during treatment, but it is more likely to appear 1–6 months after treatment ends.
+Radiation pneumonitis is usually temporary and can be treated.

 Side effects can change from one treatment session to the next and may build up over time.
 Tell the radiation oncology team about any side effects you have, as most can be managed.

 Chemotherapy is the use of drugs to kill cancer cells or slow their growth.
-It can be used at different times:
+Chemotherapy can be used at different times:

-- before surgery to try to shrink the cancer and make it easier to remove the cancer (neoadjuvant chemotherapy)
+- before surgery to try to shrink the cancer and make it easier to remove (neoadjuvant chemotherapy)

-- before or in combination with radiation therapy to make radiation therapy more effective (chemoradiation)
+- before or in combination with radiation therapy to make radiation therapy more effective (chemoradiation), or in combination with immunotherapy

 - after surgery to reduce the risk of the cancer returning (adjuvant chemotherapy)

-- when cancer is advanced – to reduce symptoms and improve quality of life.
+- when cancer is advanced – to reduce symptoms and improve quality of life (palliative chemotherapy).

 Chemotherapy is usually given through a vein (intravenously).
-Each chemotherapy treatment is followed by a rest period to give your body time to recover.
-Together, the session and rest period are called a cycle.
-The number of cycles will depend on the type of lung cancer and side effects you have.
-You will probably have chemotherapy as an outpatient.
+It is commonly given as a period of treatment followed by a break to allow your body to recover.
+This is called a cycle.
+The number of cycles will depend on the type of lung cancer and any side effects you have.
+You will probably have chemotherapy as an outpatient, which means you will go to the treatment centre for chemotherapy but not stay overnight.
+Some types of chemotherapy come in tablet form and can be taken by mouth (orally) at home.
 Ask your doctor about the treatment plan recommended for you.
-Some types of chemotherapy come in tablet form and can be taken by mouth (orally).
-These are sometimes used on an ongoing basis.

 Side effects of chemotherapy